 OLED (Organic Light Emitting Diodes) is a new technology that enables brighter, more efficient, thinner, faster and better looking displays.
 OLED panels feature better refresh rates and contrast than either LCD or Plasma - and can be made flexible and transparent.

-Back in 2007, Sony launched the world's first OLED TV (the XEL-1), although at 11", it should not really be considered a TV.
+Back in 2007, Sony launched the "world's first OLED TV" (the XEL-1), although at 11-inch, it should not really be considered a TV - maybe not even a monitor.
 It was only made in small quantities and the price ($2,500) was very high.
-In January 2013 Sony unveiled the world's first 4K OLED TV prototype unit.
-The panel was 56" in size and uses an Oxide-TFT and Sony's own "Super Top Emission" OLED technology.
-Sony never released this TV commercially.
+In February 2010 Sony stopped producing the XEL-1.

 In January 2009, Sony unveiled their 'X' series OLED walkman.
 They claimed it was the best sounding walkman ever, and it's got the best display, too: a 3-inch 432x240 touch AMOLED.
 Sony has also used a large AMOLED in their NW-A840 walkman.